 Work alongside world leading researchers.
 Get hands-on experience with our specialist facilities and gain the skills required to pursue a PhD or research career in cognitive neuroscience or related disciplines.

-Our psychology research has been classified as world-leading and internationally excellent in the Government’s 2014 Research Excellence Framework (REF).
+Our psychology research has been classified as world-leading in the Government’s 2021 Research Excellence Framework (REF).

 On our course you will gain solid theoretical knowledge and essential practical research skills currently used in cognitive and clinical neuroscience.
 In lectures, seminars, and practical workshops, you will learn about neuroanatomy, and how to interpret Magnetic Resonance Imaging (MRI) and electroencephalography (EEG) data.

 This course offers the benefit of practical research skills such as, administering neuropsychological assessments for clinical and research purposes, analysing statistical data, and how to analyse MRI data.

 For your dissertation you will have the opportunity to independently research an area you are passionate about.
 Supported by lecturers who are prominent researchers and longstanding members of Cambridge’s world-renowned research community.